520luigi/FDF/README.md

 Once the makefile is made, an executable fdf is created.

-Use ./fdf maps/[map name] to run the executable on any of the maps provided.
+Use '''./fdf maps/[map name]''' to run the executable on any of the maps provided.